+A felony is heard in a different courtroom and is held in the Circuit court, which is a higher authority than a misdemeanor.
+Misdemeanors are held in a County court.
+The Circuit court is where the more serious crimes are dealt with.
 A fourth felony DUI will be treated more seriously than a misdemeanor, but as far as the process goes, the same rules of evidence apply.
 The elements of the crime that must be proven are the same.
-In preparing a defense for a felony charge, a knowledgeable West Palm Beach felony DUI lawyer is looking to see whether or not there are any prior offenses.
-If there were, an attorney will determine where they occurred and whether or not they can be proven.
+In preparing a defense for a felony drunk driving charge, a knowledgeable West Palm Beach lawyer is looking to see whether or not there are any prior offenses.
+If there were, an attorney may determine where they occurred and whether or not they can be proven.

 Prior offenses that occurred in Florida are easier for the government to prove than out-of-state convictions.
 This is because different states have different methods of keeping records.
 It is more difficult for the state of Florida to find out-of-state convictions and then produce proof of those convictions.

-A felony DUI attorney in West Palm Beach will want to ascertain from their client if they have any prior DUIs, if so, and how many.
-A lawyer will determine whether or not it will be easier or harder for the government to find them.
+A lawyer will want to ascertain from their client if they have any prior DUIs, and if so, where and how many.
+A lawyer could then determine whether or not it will be easier or harder for the government to find them.
 The answers that the client gives an attorney is confidential.